gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/plugins/install.md

 <a href="http://marketplace.eclipse.org/marketplace-client-intro?mpc_install=2593184" class="drag" title="Drag to your running Eclipse workspace."><img class="img-responsive" src="https://marketplace.eclipse.org/sites/all/themes/solstice/public/images/marketplace/btn-install.png" alt="Drag to your running Eclipse workspace." /></a>

-This should make Eclipse automatically contact the Marketplace and present a window with all GNU ARM Eclipse features:
+This should make Eclipse automatically contact the Marketplace and present a window with all GNU MCU Eclipse features:

 ![Eclipse Marketplace Features]({{ site.baseurl }}/assets/images/2015/eclipse-marketplace-features.png)

 If, for any reason, this does not work, it is always possible to search the Eclipse Marketplace manually:

 * go to the _Eclipse_ menu → **Help** → **Eclipse Marketplace...**
-* in the Find field, enter GNU ARM Eclipse
+* in the Find field, enter GNU MCU Eclipse
 * click the Go button

-This should identify GNU ARM Eclipse and offer to Install/Update/Uninstall.
+This should identify GNU MCU Eclipse and offer to Install/Update/Uninstall.

 ![Eclipse Marketplace Search]({{ site.baseurl }}/assets/images/2015/eclipse-marketplace-search.png)

 ### The Eclipse update site way

-The classical way to install the GNU ARM Eclipse plug-ins is to use the Eclipse standard install/update mechanism: In the _Eclipse_ menu → **Help** → **Install New Software...**
+The classical way to install the GNU MCU Eclipse plug-ins is to use the Eclipse standard install/update mechanism: In the _Eclipse_ menu → **Help** → **Install New Software...**

 * in the *Install* window, click the **Add...** button (on future updates, select the URL in the **Work with:** combo)
-* fill in *Name:* with **GNU ARM Eclipse Plug-ins**
+* fill in *Name:* with **GNU MCU Eclipse Plug-ins**
 * fill in *Location:* with **http://gnuarmeclipse.sourceforge.net/updates**
 * click the **OK** button